-Effect of a revocation of a passport failure-to-file cease trade order
+Effect of a revocation of a failure-to-file cease trade order

-50. Under section 4D.1 of Multilateral Instrument 11-102 Passport System, a principal regulator's revocation order has the effect of removing or limiting the prohibition or restriction on trading in each passport jurisdiction where the issuer is a reporting issuer, to the same extent as in the jurisdiction of the principal regulator.
+46. Under section 2 of Multilateral Instrument 11-103 Failure-to-File Cease Trade Orders, a principal regulator's revocation order has the effect of removing or limiting the prohibition or restriction on trading in each MI 11-103 jurisdiction where the issuer is a reporting issuer, to the same extent as in the jurisdiction of the principal regulator.